MichelleCoffey/chachatea_v1/README.md

 2. Click on the green button with the text “Code”.
 3. Click on “Open with GitHub Desktop” and follow the prompts in the GitHub Desktop Application for instructions.
 4. For further options and documentation please click [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop).

-#### Working with the local copy.
-  1. Install all of the requirements.
-In the terminal window of your IDE type

-     **pip3 install -r requirements.txt**

-  2. Create a databae in Mongo db.
-      * Sign up or login.
-      * Create a cluster and a database.
-      * Create cluster for family_recipes and in it create a further three collections: user, categories, and recipes.
-Add string values for each.
-  3. Create the variables.
-    * Create a env.py file by typing **touch env.py**
-    * Create a gitignore file and add the env.py to the gitignore to ensure that any passwords are not visible in the github repository.
-    * Add environment variables in the env.py

-              os.environ.setdefault("IP", "Added by developer")
-              os.environ.setdefault("PORT", "Added by developer")
-              os.environ.setdefault("SECRET_KEY", "Added by developer")
-              os.environ.setdefault("MONGO_URI", "Added by developer")
-              os.environ.setdefault("MONGO_DBNAME", "Added by developer")